VyperGroup/aero/src/AeroSandbox/src/sandboxers/HTML/docs/Attribute Rewriting methods.md

 1. Inject a Mutation Observer to intercept HTML, rather than parsing it
 2. Rewrite the HTML elements according to the rules
-3. Inside of the concealers, you need to conceal the script you are in (that is running the Mutation Observer)
+3. Inside of the concealers, you must conceal the script you are in (that is running the Mutation Observer)

 Pros: